 - Nausea and/or vomiting

+Ocular migraines tend to go away after a few minutes to an hour and generally treatment is not needed.
+However, if you have them repeatedly it will be a good idea to have an exam.
 Normal practice is for a medical doctor to get your complete medical history and give you a thorough physical exam to rule out causes of the headache from other physical conditions.
-An ophthalmologist can verify that eye-related problems are not contributing to the headache.
+An ophthalmologist can verify that eye-related problems are not contributing to the condition.

 Diet, Nutrition & Lifestyle Choices